Mind: Recommended Reading

 Spirit: Creative Birth Journaling

 I learned about journaling at a workshop I took in 1994 while I was pregnant with my 4th baby.
 We did one of the exercises from the book “Creating a Joyful Birth Experience,” and from that is has influenced so much of my work.
-With ADOBE doulas we used this book for the foundation of our birth plan guide, I have used journaling exercises in my childbirth classes and doula training’s for the last 11 years.
-I was blessed with the opportunity to meet Sandra Bardsley at the MANA Conference here in Phoenix over 10 years ago.
-Check out our Class Calendar for Journaling and Birth Art sessions.
+With ADOBE doulas we used this book for the foundation of our birth plan guide, I have used journaling exercises in my childbirth classes and doula training’s for the last 20 years.
+I was blessed with the opportunity to meet Sandra Bardsley at the MANA Conference here in Phoenix over 20 years ago.

 Spirit: Arizona Birth Network